 - Trekking trousers or a tracksuit, along with an extra T-shirt or sweatshirt

 - Proper trekking shoes or ankle-high joggers, a pair of flip-flops, and warm gloves and socks

 - Rechargeable flashlights or torches

 - Personal medications

-- Sleeping tent, sleeping bag, and mattress (optional)
+- Optional: A sleeping tent, sleeping bag, and mattress